Skip to main content

 Step 3 - GP Referral

-If your GP thinks a referral is necessary, they will complete and send a referral form to us with your Screening and a copy of your medical summary care record.
+If your GP thinks a referral is necessary, they will complete and send a referral to us with your Screening and a copy of your medical summary care record.

 Step 4 - Referral Confirmation